 | THURSDAY, AUGUST 30, 2012

 Six years almost.
 Six years since Joe has been diagnosed.
 It is strange how a certain acceptance has developed.
-As I send him out on his bike, on in-line skates, on foot into our community, as I tuck him into bed at night, as I drop him off at school.
+As I send him out on his bike, on in-line skates, on foot into our community, as I tuck him into bed at night, as I drop him off at school. a teeny-tiny part of my heart and my brain is always aware and somewhat prepared for the possibility that I may not see him again.
 The kids were out in the 'hood playing with their friends.
-Dave walked in from his day of work.